rdgzmanuel/visual_topological_slam/README.md

   </tr>
 </table>

 A single-run pipeline that builds a topological map of an indoor environment from a **monocular camera stream and odometry**, and exposes it to **natural-language navigation queries**.
 Images are encoded with a fine-tuned vision transformer; nodes are created by monitoring the algebraic connectivity of a sliding-window similarity graph; revisits are fused only when a robust visual outlier test and a covariance-aware geometric gate agree, which keeps the graph connected and free of false merges.
-A CLIP-based module grounds free-text queries (in any language) to the most relevant node.
+A CLIP-based module grounds open-vocabulary free-text queries to the most relevant node.

 On four COLD environments the system produces single-component graphs with zero false merges and sub-5 cm node placement under drift-free odometry, and its place descriptor reaches 95.0 AR@1 across strong illumination changes — evaluated with the metric classes of the state-of-the-art topological mapper [PRISM-TopoMap](https://arxiv.org/abs/2404.01674).